Decluttering took organizing to a whole new level.

 Releasing the old and reconnecting with the things and activities that deeply spark joy transformed my life.
 I kept noticing thrilling moments of freedom and aliveness.
 I felt like I had more space to breathe and more excitement.

-After years of inner work, I felt a push to get back “out” into the world.
+Then, after years of inner work, I felt a push to get back “out” into the world.
 I began exploring how to add value in authentic ways.
 Decluttering and organizing felt like the perfect way to connect my passion, work style, and skills.
 I love offering one-on-one support for clients who are ready to make life changes and able to ask for help.

 All the deep inner work I’ve done expanded my capacity to hold space.
 As I deepen self-acceptance for all the beautiful and ugly parts of myself, I can show up for others in that way.
 It’s been incredibly rewarding.

-Whatever you want to do with your life, incorporating minimalist approaches can help.
-I believe that so strongly.
-Yes, maybe that looks like sorting closets or organizing the pantry.
+Maybe for you, exploring minimalism or decluttering looks like sorting closets or organizing the pantry.
 Really, you’re making decisions about what matters to you.
 You’re developing a new baseline of spaciousness and calm.
 That clarity in the small things translates to larger decisions.

 Think about all the time you spend looking for things or the items you purchased because you couldn’t find a tool you already owned.
 Maybe you show up late for an appointment because you lost your keys.
 Maybe your wardrobe slowly shifted to match your fears rather than your hopes.